swcarpentry/board/governance.md

     b.
 Anyone who has done 30 days or more work for the SCF in the past calendar year.

     c.
-Anyone who has, in the opinion of the Board of Directors, made a significant contribution in the past year.
+Anyone who has, in the opinion of the Steering Committee, made a significant contribution in the past year.

-    Members elect the Board of Directors, and may also seek election to it.
+    Members elect the Steering Committee, and may also seek election to it.

-3. The Board of Directors makes all significant strategic and financial decisions for the Foundation.
+3. The Steering Committee makes all significant strategic and financial decisions for the Foundation.
 Its members are also expected to take on other responsibilities as needed.

     a.
-The Board of Directors must meet monthly, either in person or online.
+The Steering Committee must meet monthly, either in person or online.

     b.
-Minutes of the Board of Directors's meetings must be published within one week of each meeting.
+Minutes of the Steering Committee's meetings must be published within one week of each meeting.

-4. The Board of Directors is re-elected annually.
+4. The Steering Committee is re-elected annually.

     a.
 Every SCF member, and every organization that qualifies as a Partner or Affiliate under the organizational membership